pactflow/docs.pactflow.io/website/docs/docs/stubs.md

 Pact contracts may define multiple overlapping requests - for example when there are provider states.

 Where multiple matching interactions are found, the interactions will be sorted by response status, and the first one will be returned.
 This may lead to non-deterministic behaviour.

-_NOTE: Only versions 1 and 2 of the [pact specification](https://github.com/pact-foundation/pact-specification/) are currently fully supported.
-Pacts using the v3 format may be used, however, any matching features added in v3 will currently be ignored._

 ## Example